Mario Joel Reyes: Early years

 Then Acting Vice Governor Art Ventura, who was installed to his position in 1986 under the revolutionary government under President Corazon Aquino, was the one that convinced Reyes to get involved in politics by urging him to run for the position of Palawan board member.

 In the 1998, he was elected as Palawan vice governor.
-Around that time he was already protege of House Speaker Ramon Mitra, a rival of then governor Salvador Socrates.
+Around that time he was already protege of House Speaker Ramon Mitra Jr., a rival of then governor Salvador Socrates.

 Governor of Palawan (2000–2010)

 Reyes first became the Governor of Palawan when he assumed the position under an acting capacity when Salvador Socrates died in a plane crash on July 2, 2000.

 However, Socrates' election in 1998 was subject to an electoral protest.
 On January 2, 2001 the Commission on Election (Comelec) ruled the deceased Socrates unfit to hold office and declared second placer, Douglas Hagedorn as winner of the election.
 Consequentially, Comelec ordered Reyes to vacate the governorship.
 Reyes filed for a temporary restraining order against the move in the Supreme Court.

 Reyes ran in the 2001 elections and was elected as governor of Palawan, defeating Edward Hagedorn.
-In 2004, Reyes was reelected after garnering garnering 141,113 votes over Vicente Sandoval who had 50,500 votes.
+In 2004, Reyes was reelected after garnering 141,113 votes over Vicente Sandoval who had 50,500 votes.
 His whole electoral slate under the Puwersa ng Mamamayang Palaweño also won.

 Partnering with the municipal government of Coron led by his younger brother Mayor Mario Reyes Jr., Joel Reyes launched a land reclamation and tourism project, the Coron Waterfront Development Project.

 Reyes signed on November 25, 2008 a 25-year moratorium on issuing permits large and small scale mining via Resolution No. 7728-08.

 Ineligible to run again, Reyes backed the candidacy of Abraham Mitra for governor in the 2010 election.
 Mitra won against Jose Alvarez by a slim margin.
 Alvarez was a critic of Reyes' reclamation project in Coron who alleged that he owed him money from a loan Reyes supposedly took for his 2001 election campaign, which was dismissed by Reyes.